 What say you?
 Have you experienced this type of situation?

-This entry was posted in Google AdWords, Google AdWords 101, Small Business Marketing and tagged online ads, online advertising, pay per click, Small business, small business marketing.
+This entry was posted in Technology, Google AdWords, Small Business Marketing and tagged online ads, online advertising, pay per click, Small business, small business marketing.
 Bookmark the permalink.